rippedpiracy/site/README.md

 ## Credits

-This project was built upon the [discord-userdoccers](https://github.com/discord-userdoccers) framework and is maintained by the Ripped Staff Team.
+This project was built upon the [discord-userdoccers](https://github.com/discord-userdoccers) framework and is maintained by the **Ripped Staff Team**.
 We wholeheartedly thank the maintainers for allowing us to use it.